-How to Load Environment Variables from a .env File in NodeJS
+How To Load Environment Variables From An .env File In Node.js

 Using environment variables is a great way to configure different parts of your Node.js application.
 And many packages and/or modules may exhibit different behavior based on the value of different

 One way to easily store environment variables is to put them in a